alun/oanda-proxy/README.md

-# clojure-getting-started
+# oanda-proxy

 A barebones Clojure app, which can easily be deployed to Heroku.

 This application support the [Getting Started with Clojure](https://devcenter.heroku.com/articles/getting-started-with-clojure) article - check it out.